Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ### Retailers

-Returns all retailers where the offers can be redeemed and the number of active offers for each retailer that are associated to the publisher identified by the API token
+Returns all retailers where the offers can be redeemed and the number of active offers for each retailer

 + URL: [ENV]/publisher/{version}/retailers
 + Type: GET